 While the scheduling gate opening time (GOT) is on D-7, a first version of the daily schedule for day D is expected on D-1 15:00 at the latest.
 After the submission of the first version of the daily schedule, the SA must update its daily schedule when necessary so that the daily schedule always represents the best estimation of the expected active power injection/offtake.
-Just after the submission of the initial schedules, a standstill period is defined in which the validation of daily schedule updates is suspended.
+Just after the submission of the initial schedules, a standstill period is defined in which the validation of daily schedule updates is suspended11.
 This period allows Elia to freeze the input data for the creation of the first individual grid model (IGM) of day D that is used as a basis for the grid security analysis on the national and European level.
+During this standstill period, Elia creates the IGM based on the provided daily schedules, cross-border nomination, and best estimates (of load, renewable generation, and thermal limits of grid elements including dynamic line rating) and perform a security analysis.
+Based on the results of this analysis, Elia takes some first decisions related to a.o. conditional outages and remedial actions to be taken.